Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Introduction

 The SML strategy involves two learning phases, as depicted in Fig. \ref{fig: sml architecture}.
 In the \emph{training} phase on the left, each agent trains a classifier independently using a finite set of labeled samples within a supervised learning framework (such as logistic regression, neural networks, or other convenient frameworks).
 The purpose of this phase is to learn some discriminative information that allows agents to distinguish different hypotheses.
-The output of each trained classifier is used to form a local decision statistic for inference in the form of a log-likelihood ratio \cite{matta2018estimation}.
-In the \emph{prediction} phase on the right in the figure, agents receive \emph{streaming} unlabeled samples and implement a social learning protocol based on the trained classifiers to infer the true state.
-This ``independent training plus cooperative prediction'' setup fits well into properties (i)--(iv).
+The output of each trained classifier is used to form a local decision statistic for inference in the form of a log-likelihood ratio \cite{matta2018estimation,dedecius2018bayesian}.
+In the \emph{prediction} phase on the right, agents receive \emph{streaming} unlabeled samples and implement a social learning protocol based on the trained classifiers to infer the true state.
 With the well-established performance guarantees for both supervised learning and more recent social learning solutions, it is expected that the SML strategy, which combines the benefits of both approaches, should be able to deliver correct learning with high probability for a sufficient number of training samples.